adibkhan/Brain.API/README.md

 * Make sure to remove trailing spaces from the data while testing the routes.

 ## Other notes
-* Instructions on how to use swagger is provided in the [Installation](https://github.com/adibkhan/Brain.API/tree/master/Installation) folder.
+* Instructions on how to use swagger is provided in the SwaggerUi tutorial.docx file in [Installation](https://github.com/adibkhan/Brain.API/tree/master/Installation) folder.
 * To keep things simple, all entity properties are declared as strings and route validation and logging was intentionally left out of this project.
 * Dependency injection has been used in the manager classes to help with unit testing.